Logo Barenbrug

 Powdery mildew

-Powdery mildew (PM) is caused by the fungus Erysiphe graminis.
+Powdery mildew (PM) is caused by the fungus Blumeria graminis.
 It...

-Powdery mildew (PM) is caused by the fungus Erysiphe graminis.
-It usually occurs in spring and autumn and is only a problem under heavy infection.
+Powdery mildew (PM) is caused by the fungus Blumeria graminis.
+It usually occurs in spring and autumn.
+It is normally a minor disease in NZ, only causing significant yield reductions under heavy infection.

 more